 Residencies

-2024 Byrdcliffe Communal Summer Artist Residency, Woodstock, NY
+2024 Artist in Residence, Byrdcliffe Communal Residency, Woodstock, NY

-2020 Eastern Frontier Education Foundation Artists and Writers Residency, Norton Island, ME
+2020 Artist in Residence, Eastern Frontier Education Foundation Residency, Norton Island, ME

 Awards and Honors

-2015 Recipient of Dorothy Rollins Memorial Scholarship for Drawing and Painting, University of Missouri, Columbia, MO
+2015 Dorothy Rollins Memorial Scholarship for Drawing and Painting, University of Missouri, Columbia, MO

 20142016 Paul D. Coverdell Peace Corps Fellow, University of Missouri, Columbia, MO